 How and when will these final events leading up to this war happen?
 Read on under prayer and study.

-The Major Problem in the Adventist Church and all Protestant Churches
+The Major Problem in All the Protestant Churches Worldwide

 The Protestant church has always preached and taught that when interpreting the Bible, we use the Bible and Bible only.
 This method has been handed down to us from the Protestant Reformation.
 Gerhard F. Hassel writes in his book, “Biblical Interpretation Today.”
 Page 3.
 The dominant figures of the sixteenth century Reformation such as Luther, Calvin, Zwingli, and many of the Anabaptist radical reformers, broke with the medieval allegorical method of interpretation.
 Martin Luther´s call for sola scriptura (scripture alone) was part of his struggle against the authority of Rome that superimposed itself upon scripture.
 For Luther, scripture was its own interpreter.